Anatomiclab/GastroFLOW/README.md

 **Script outputs**:

-* **EX1_2_.csv**: *.csv* file which contains the predicted result for External test data after combining Slides and tiled data.
-It contains the average score, the number of positive tiles corresponding to each cases and the predicted label of cases.
+* **EX1_2_.csv**: *.csv* file which contains the predicted result for external dataset.
+It will provide the prediction label (positive, suspect positive and negative), the predict score, and the number of the tiled predicted as suspect positive.

 **Step 2**: Run script: `Post_processing\Slide_Tile_Stage1_2_generation.py`